-“I loved bonding with a group of people I probably would not have met otherwise,” says one student. “‘Sci Con’ is also one of the most intellectually stimulating classes I’ve taken.
-Its emphasis on studying science — something I’d never questioned before — and its interdisciplinary nature make it an extraordinary and valuable experience.”
+“I loved bonding with a group of people I probably would not have met otherwise,” says one student. “‘Sci Con’ is also one of the most intellectually stimulating classes I’ve taken.” “an extraordinary and valuable experience.”

 Why the Science Conversation?